smmosquera/serge/README.txt

     Mouse events now fire in the order of topmost layer first Backwards incompatibility: Static layers no longer fire first in the event order.
 Use layer orders instead.
     Added installDebugHook to serge.common.
-If you call this then the game will drop into pdb when an unhandled error occurs
+If you call this then the game will drop into pdb when an unhandled error occurs Added TextGenerator block to allow generation of randomized text